Raphealolajide/Coding/Readme.md

 #Readme

-This is Adeola Kay Readme file
+This is Adeolakay readme file
-I am making her a website
+This is cool